Skip to main content

 you see, then navigate to the kitchen to put them away."""

-BASIC calls your trained skill the same way it calls any other skill — the execution pipeline handles loading the checkpoint, running inference, and sending commands to the hardware.
+The Innate agent calls your trained skill the same way it calls any other skill — the execution pipeline handles loading the checkpoint, running inference, and sending commands to the hardware.

 What happens during execution